-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 126-902 County-District No. by telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
-Tarres Title I Briggity Cabacle Crant Amendment No. Texas Title I Priority Schools Grant Part 4: Waiver Requests Schedule #4B-Program Description The state of the s Applicants must check the waivers in which the LEA/campus intends to implement.
-This waiver extends the "life" ability of school improvement funds. " of the funds for two additional years; allowing to behalf of the eligible campus, as long as the campus, as long as long as the campus, as long ested and received a waiver of the period of avail funds, this waiver automatically applies to all LE/ implementing a turnaround of Under this waiver, the LEA we restart model may have their school improvement interventibe applicable.
-This waiver all improvement timeline for Tier I and Tier II Title in restart model.
-With an eligible Tier I or Tier II campus implement or School Improvement status reset regardless of ations, such as School Choice and Supplemental It is the campus two years to effectively implement additional statutory school improvement interpretables. ing the turnaround model or the actual AYP status and other Education Services (SES) would not ent the selected turnaround or 40 percent poverty eligibility This waiver allows a Tier I Ti program in a Tier I or Tier II Title I participating threshold. tle I campus that otherwise does not qualify to o l the Tier I reform model selected.
+Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 093904_County-District No. by telephone/e-mail/FAX on of TEA.
+School Years 2010-2013 Amendment No. of TEA.
+Texas Title I Priority Schools Grant Amendment No. Schedule #4B-Program Description Part 4: Waiver Requests Deficuation # FD 1 Tog. a.m Description which the LEA/campus intends to implement.
+This waiver extends the "life" lability of school improvement funds. " of the funds for two additional years; allowing behalf of the eligible campus, as long as the ca program. sted and received a waiver of the period of avai funds, this waiver automatically applies to all LE school improvement interve not be applicable.
+This waiv or restart model of reform was a school wide 40 percent poverty eligibility.
+This waiver allows a Tier I Tit ir School Improvement status reset regardless of the state of the stat I Education Services (SES) would inplement the selected turnaround interventions being required.
+School that does not meet the do so m order to implement i ine her i reioim model selected.